zhantongz/stvCount/README.md

 ([/r/cmhoc](https://reddit.com/r/cmhoc) and
 [/r/MHoC](https://reddit.com/r/mhoc)).

-It roughly follows the Wright system whereas:
+It roughly follows the Scottish system whereas:

 1. Droop quota is used; every candidate who reaches the quota is elected.
 Other quota may be configured.